 With bicarbonate (=potassium hydrogen carbonate) the ph-value on the plant surface is raised.
 Fungi need it slightly acidic and therefore feel less comfortable.
 Bicarbonate has a dehydrating effect and ionic action on the cell walls of the fungal hyphae (mycelium).
 The cell walls of the germinating spores burst open and dry out.
 This purely physico-chemical mechanism of action cannot lead to resistance and the dosage can be safely adjusted to a beneficial use if necessary.
-Products available are VitiSan® (viticulture: highly effective against Oidium) and Kumar® (incl. formulation adjuvants, good rainfastness, poor plant tolerance).
+Products available are VitiSan® (viticulture: highly effective against Erysiphe necator) and Kumar® (incl. formulation adjuvants, good rainfastness, poor plant tolerance).
 VitiSan® has the additional advantage of free choice of formulation adjuvants.
 It can be applied on wet foliage.
 In principle, for all fruit crops, copper and sulfur should be applied in the pre-flowering period until "red buds" and bicarbonate from flowering onwards.

-Bicarbonate is applied in orchards against Monilia in stone fruit, Botrytis in soft fruit (Kumar®) and rain spot; In Horticulture against powdery mildew and velvet spot.
+Bicarbonate is applied in orchards against Monilia in stone fruit, Botrytis in soft fruit (Kumar®), Gloeodes pomigena and Chizothyrium pomi in horticulture against powdery mildew and velvet spot.
 Copper, sulfur and bicarbonates and most foliar fertilizers are miscible.